apache/nifi-minifi-cpp/PROCESSORS.md

 ### Description

-Listens for incoming TCP connections and reads data from each connection using a line separator as the message demarcator.
+Listens for incoming TCP connections and reads data from each connection using a configurable message delimiter.
 For each message the processor produces a single FlowFile.

 ### Properties